Mortgage Broker or Mortgage Banker

 About Mortgage Brokers

-A loan officer represents you to the bank or other lending institution.
-The mortgage banker can guide the borrower through the application, processing and closing of the loan.
-Either a salary or commission is given to mortgage brokers by their employers.
+A loan officer (also called an "account executive" or "loan representative") acts on behalf of the borrower to the lending institution.
+From finding a loan product to closing, a mortgage banker will help you through the process.
+Either a salary or commission is paid to mortgage brokers by their employers.

-Are you looking for a new mortgage?
-We'd be thrilled to discuss your mortgage needs!
+Looking for a mortgage loan?
+We'll be glad to discuss our mortgage offerings!
 Call us at

 9254610500.
 Ready to begin?